bonni208/Business_Ethics/Business_Ethics.md

 ![LEGO depiction of a road trip to Harvard University - a group of students about to hop in a VW bus](https://innovatelearning.s3.amazonaws.com/busn435-lego-bricks-01-roadtrip.png)

+*This image was created using artificial intelligence.*

 Buckle up, as we are about to embark on a virtual road trip to the intellectual haven that is Harvard University!
-Now, don't get too excited, we won't be donning crimson robes and walking the hallowed grounds, but we will getting to make a visit to see the brilliant [Michael Sandel](https://en.wikipedia.org/wiki/Michael_Sandel) and his thought-provoking Justice course, which has been taken by more than 15,000 students[^7].
+We will make a visit to see the brilliant [Michael Sandel](https://en.wikipedia.org/wiki/Michael_Sandel) and his thought-provoking Justice course, which has been taken by more than 15,000 students[^7].

 During our virtual visit, we'll also be meeting some of the biggest names in philosophy, like [Immanuel Kant](https://en.wikipedia.org/wiki/Immanuel_Kant), [John Stuart Mill](https://en.wikipedia.org/wiki/John_Stuart_Mill), and [John Rawls](https://en.wikipedia.org/wiki/John_Rawls).
 These philosophers have left their intellectual mark all over the study of ethics, and we'll be exploring how they guide our moral compasses in the complex world of business.

 We are going to be looking at the intriguing "Moral Side of Murder" lecture from Sandel's course.
 This isn't a murder mystery, but a journey into the ethical intricacies that make us question our deepest beliefs.
-It's a wild ride that will challenge our moral intuitions and spark lively debates.

 As we travel (at least in our imaginations) to Harvard's campus and experience Sandel's excellent teaching style, which is modeled off of Socrates (another philosopher we'll be meeting), let's remember the following timeless wisdom from that very same philosopher: